OneSignal/react-native-onesignal/MIGRATION_GUIDE.md

 OneSignal.initialize('YOUR_ONESIGNAL_APP_ID');
 ```

+**for iOS:** Remove any usages of `setLaunchURLsInApp` as the method and functionality has been removed.

 If your integration is **not** user-centric, there is no additional startup code required.
 A device-scoped user _(please see definition of “**device-scoped user**” below in Glossary)_ is automatically created as part of the push subscription creation, both of which are only accessible from the current device or through the OneSignal dashboard.

 If your integration is user-centric, or you want the ability to identify the user beyond the current device, the `login` method should be called to identify the user: